Suvetha20/Singapore-Resale-Flat-Prices-Prediction/README.md

 * Files

-   app.py: The main Streamlit application file.
+     * app.py: The main Streamlit application file.

-   mrt.csv: The CSV file containing MRT station coordinates.
+     * mrt.csv: The CSV file containing MRT station coordinates.

-   model.pkl: The trained machine learning model.
+     *  model.pkl: The trained machine learning model.

-   scaler.pkl: The scaler used for preprocessing input data.
+     * scaler.pkl: The scaler used for preprocessing input data.

+## Model Training
+The model is trained using a Decision Tree Regressor.
+Below is a summary of the steps involved in training the model:

+   * Data Collection: The dataset is collected and preprocesseor

+   * Feature Engineering: Features are extracted and engineered from the dataset.

+   * Model Training: A Decision Tree Regressor is trained using the preprocessed data.

+   * Hyperparameter Tuning: GridSearchCV is used for hyperparameter tuning to find the best model parameters.

+   * Model Evaluation: The model is evaluated using Mean Squared Error (MSE).

+   * Model Saving: The trained model and the scaler are saved as pickle files.